temporalio/documentation/docs/java-quick-start.md

         WorkflowServiceStubs service = WorkflowServiceStubs.newInstance();
         // client that can be used to start and signal workflows WorkflowClient client = WorkflowClient.newInstance(service);
-        // worker factory that can be used to create workers for specific task lists WorkerFactory factory = WorkerFactory.newInstance(client);
+        // worker factory that can be used to create workers for specific task queues WorkerFactory factory = WorkerFactory.newInstance(client);
-        Worker worker = factory.newWorker("HelloWorldTaskList");
+        Worker worker = factory.newWorker("HelloWorldTaskQueue");
         worker.registerWorkflowImplementationTypes(HelloWorldImpl.class);
         factory.start();
     }